Ruben-Madelaine/snake/README.md

 1. Rules
     - [ ] Snake dies when touching it's tail
+    - [ ] Biting his tail cuts him in two
+    - [ ] Can plant a fruit for later by loosing it's tail

 1. AI
     - [ ] Implement a Neural Network